A homemade dog raincoat that’s a snap to make!

 Last update on 2020-07-07 / Affiliate links / This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases/ Images from Amazon Product Advertising API

 About the Homemade Dog Raincoat Pattern

 It only took me three hours start to finish to make a large size coat for Comet.
 After he passed away, I cut it down for Pebble, who weighed 13 lbs; that time it took me about an hour.

 The pattern for this homemade dog raincoat was modified from a woven version created by Ruth Morrison of Oklahoma.
-You'll need to reference her article, which ran in the Sept/Oct 2006 issue of Handwoven magazine.
-Note that this is a .pdf file - the pattern can be found on page 4.
+You’ll need to reference her article, which ran in the Sept/Oct 2006 issue of Handwoven magazine.

-I didn't make a collar but used the pattern to make a detachable hood instead.
-It's your choice whether to add a hood or not, and whether to make it fixed or removable.
+I didn’t make a collar but used the pattern to make a detachablehood instead.
+It’s your choice whether to add a hood or not, and whether to make it fixed or removable.